Disclosure: I may earn a small commission from the companies or products mentioned in this post.

 After the introduction, an unlimited monthly pass is £53 or £31 for students and key workers.
 With sessions running every day in different locations across the city, this is pretty good value for money!

 The Power Yoga Company – If you’re looking to improve your strength, balance and flexibility in a cute little yoga studio which just screams South West London then give The Power Yoga Company in Fulham a try.
 They have an introductory offer of 4 sessions for £20 (which must be used within 20 days), plus 20% off any additional sessions you book during this time.

-Cyclebeat – Ever tried a spin class?
+Boom Cycle – Ever tried a spin class?
 No me neither, but it looks like a great workout.
-Plus Cyclebeat has a studio centrally located in the heart of the city so it’s perfect for after-work classes.
-Check out their introductory offer of 15 days of unlimited classes for £25.
+Plus Boom Cycle has a studio centrally located in the heart of the city so it’s perfect for after-work classes.
+Check out their introductory offer of 3 classes for £35.

 5. Combine Fitness with Fun

 If you’re the type of person who thinks spending any money whatsoever on exercise is a waste, and therefore have taken no notice of my ideas above, how about combining exercise with fun activities so you feel like you’re getting something extra out of it?

 Free Jumping – Oxygen Freejumping in Acton is London’s first trampoline park.
 Bounce around on the 150 interconnected trampolines whilst practising tricks into the giant airbag and squishy foam pit.
 An hour free jumping slot is £12.50 or join a 60 minute group fitness class for just £10.
 This is a great way to combine a fun afternoon out with friends and a workout.

 Get Dancing! – Surprise everyone on your next night out and learn to dance.
 Groupon is full of beginners dance classes, with everything from salsa and tango to street dance or even belly dancing, for as little as £2.50 per session.